 Expect plush layers of dark berry, spice and structured, velvety tannins; wines made with intention, patience and an unmistakable sense of place.

-It’s precisely this combination of depth and refinement that makes Ribera del Duero such a compelling choice for the festive period.
+It’s precisely this combination of depth and refinement that makes Ribera del Duero such a compelling choice for winter.
 These are bottles that rise to every occasion – poured alongside roasted meats, rich seasonal dishes and a well-curated cheese board, or wrapped and gifted to someone who appreciates craftsmanship in its most delicious form.

-As you shape your celebrations over the coming weeks, consider adding Ribera del Duero to the table.
-These wines bring warmth, sophistication and a taste of Spain’s finest traditions – elevating the moments that matter into something altogether more memorable.
+Ribera del Duero wines bring warmth, sophistication and a taste of Spain’s finest traditions – elevating the moments that matter into something altogether more memorable.

 View on Instagram